thetinshusasi/luxor-repo/README.md

 ## Run tasks

+### Bidding API

-To run the dev server for your app, use:
+To run the dev server for your API, use:

 ```sh
 npx nx serve bidding-api